reserve-protocol/reserve-index-dtf/README.md

 | Missing return values          | ✅    | ✅           |
 | No revert on failure           | ✅    | ✅           |

-Note: While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible for a Folio configured with a reentrant ERC20 token.
-To check for reentrancy, call `poke()` or `toAssets()`.
-Other functions also check for reentrancy but may cost more gas.
+Note: While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible.
+To check for reentrancy, call `reentrancyGuardEntered()` and require that the return value is false.
+The (non-ERC20) Folio mutator calls are all `nonReentrant`, but for view functions this check is important to perform.

 ### Chain Assumptions